xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-    -- enh(keithsw) Add VUMeter effect (very much beta in this release.
+    -- bug(dkulp) DisplayElements panel default display is not sized correctly on Mac.
+Fixes #466 -- bug(dkulp) Check to make sure a model exists before adding it to a sequence -- enh(keithsw) Add VUMeter effect (very much beta in this release.
 Appearance may change in near future releases.
 Please do not rely on it at this stage)
     -- bug(gil)   Fix selected cells moving into timing area when vertically scrolling.
 Fixes #419.
     -- bug(gil)   Fix arrow keys not moving selection properly which could cause hotkey paste in wrong locations.
 Fixes #432.